The Product Roadmap Explained

 Initiatives

-Initiatives are a group of user stories, also known as a theme of work, that is required to complete a specific goal.
-A product roadmap may consist of several initiatives and they can be executed simultaneously.
-These initiatives are often represented in containers within a digital roadmap, the highest level grouping of activities within the roadmap, that allows teams to easily further breakdown tasks within them.
+Initiatives are a group of user stories, also known as a ‘theme’ of work, required to complete a specific goal.
+The product roadmap may consist of several initiatives and they can be executed simultaneously.
+These initiatives are often represented in containers within a digital roadmap (the highest level grouping of activities within the roadmap) that allows teams to easily further breakdown tasks within them.

 Releases